Medial Collateral Ligament Injury Physiotherapy Treatment

 Physiotherapy treatment for medial collateral ligament injury

-Physiotherapy plays a crucial role in the recovery from an medial collateral ligament injury.
+Physiotherapy plays a crucial role in the recovery from a medial collateral ligament injury.
 The goal is to rebuild the strength of the knee muscles and regain motion.
 This can involve exercises such as stationary cycling and specific strength and flexibility exercises, including

 • Range of motion exercises: Gradual movements to improve joint flexibility.